import matplotlib.pyplot as plt

 True class for the transformed shape: 1

 Wow!
 It predicted the shape of the piece even though it was rotated 90 degrees. and translated somewhere else in space.
-And it was only trained on one example of each piece!
+And it was only trained on one orientation of each piece!
 This is the power of equivariant neural networks.

 Now go ahead and try the different shapes and apply different transformations, maybe a reflection or rotation around another axis to see if the model can still predict the correct shape.

 Playing tetris is a definitely a lot of fun, but having networks that can learn geometry with less data is very powerful.
-See the creators of E3NN use it as a surrongate for molecular dynamics simulations
+See the creators of E3NN use it as a surrogate for molecular dynamics simulations